mingo99/verilog-autoinst.nvim/Readme.md

 ```

-## Features
+> [!NOTE]

-- Generate instantiation template and write in the position where the cursor is located.
+> Generate instantiation template and write in the position where the cursor is located.
-- Only support one module in a file.
+> Only support one module in a file.
-- The matching pattern follows [verilog-2001](https://ieeexplore.ieee.org/document/954909?arnumber=954909) standard.
+> The matching pattern follows [verilog-2001](https://ieeexplore.ieee.org/document/954909?arnumber=954909) standard.